Thanksgiving music: 10 best classical pieces for your Turkey Day playlist

 Aaron Copland – Appalachian Spring

 Copland’s popular orchestral suite originated as a ballet, which tells of 19th-century American pioneers building a new farmhouse.
-The suite is packed full of all-American tunes, including a Shaker song, Simple Gifts, which Copland borrowed and incorporated into the music.
-You might recognise the tune – it’s the basis of the popular hymn Lord of the Dance.
+The suite is full to the brim with all-American tunes, including a Shaker song, Simple Gifts, which Copland borrowed and incorporated into the music.
+You might recognise the tune – it’s the basis of the popular hymn, Lord of the Dance.

 For the Beauty of the Earth

 ‘For the Beauty of the Earth’ is traditionally associated with Harvest time, and associated two contrasting tunes, ‘Dix’ and ‘England’s Lane’.
 Thanks to John Rutter’s lovely SATB arrangement, it’s now a firm favourite with choirs around the world.

 For the perfect gateway into the world of Baroque music, look no further than Bach’s Brandenburg Concertos.
 Each of the six contrasting concertos makes the perfect musical accompaniment to a day of festivities.

 Beethoven’s ‘Pastoral’ Symphony is a homage to the great outdoors, and one of the first pieces to paint a musical picture of a particular visual scene.
 As the nights draw in, it’s the perfect reminder of freshly cut grass, fields of bluebells and maybe even a whiff of the farmyard awaiting us in warmer months…

 Beautifully poignant no matter the occasion, this Christian hymn is a gentle prayer to God to stay with the speaker, through life and trials.
 Here it is, performed by perhaps the greatest representatives of choral tradition: King’s College Choir.

 Charles Ives – Symphony No. 4 (III.
 Fugue)